jbox2d/jbox2d/Readme.txt

 It is highly recommended that you enable assertions when debugging a JBox2d program.
 In Eclipse, this is done by adding -ea to the "Run"->"Open Run Dialog"->"Arguments"->"VM arguments" entry for your run configuration.
 The assertions in JBox2d are generally lightweight, so shouldn't cause much of a runtime hit.
 If you encounter one, it's probably because you've done something wrong, and the engine will likely not work properly with that input.
 If you're sure you haven't done anything bad (please follow the assert to the source code so you can see if there is an explanatory comment), please let us know at the forums.

-Current release version: 1.4.3
+Current release version: 2.0.1
-Current SVN version: 2.0.0
+Current SVN version: 2.0.1+

 ----
 Docs
 ----

-Currently JBox2d has no documentation of its own (we're planning on it, but for now we're focusing on keeping the engine up to date).
+Currently JBox2d has Javadocs (see the doc directory), but no separate documentation.
 Please refer to the Box2d manual for the time being, keeping in mind the following syntax differences between Box2d and JBox2d:
 - Class names generally lack the b2 prefix in JBox2d.
 For instance:
   [C++]      [Java]